Omega 3 Fish Oil --

 Non conclusive studies show that an omega 3 fish oil supplement may also help improve or prevent the following:

 What are the side effects of omega 3 fish oil?

-For the most part, fish oil has no significant side effects and is regarded as safe up to 3 grams daily, according to the Food and Drug Administration (FDA).
+For the most part, fish oil has no significant side effects and is regarded as safe up to 3 grams daily, according to the American Heart Association and other qualified sources.